Lisarow

 Lisarow has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified five projects likely impacting the region.
-Notable projects are Narara Ecovillage, Narara District Master Plan, Gosford Bypass, and Central Coast Local Roads Package.
-The following details those most relevant:.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects expected to influence the region.
+Notable initiatives include Narara Ecovillage, Narara District Master Plan, Gosford Bypass, and Central Coast Local Roads Package.
+The following details projects most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.